At the moment, there are about 5,000 different cryptocurrencies.

 This happened in 2010, but the true popularity came to bitcoin a little later.
 At first, it unofficially entered the stock exchange, where it traded on a par with the "standard" dollar and euro, and then finally attracted public attention after a scandal with it.
 In the early 2010s, a criminal gang operated in the United States that sold prohibited goods and accepted exclusively "impersonal" bitcoins for payment.
 However, this did not help its organizers: in 2013 they were arrested.
 However, the story that got publicized in the media became a real impetus for the growth of Bitcoin popularity.
 In many ways, it was after this incident that they started talking about it, which ultimately led to its rapid rise in price.
 Nowadays, the price of one "bitcoin" exceeds by more than10 times the rate of platinum,one of the most valuable metals.

 Let's go back to the variety of cryptocurrencies in the global market.
-If we exclude bitcoin from it, the unique and truly significant phenomenon, the whole mass of names could be conditionally divided into 3 main varieties.
+If we exclude bitcoin from it, the unique and truly significant phenomenon, the whole mass of names could be conditionally income into 3 main varieties.

 This group includes currencies that we mentioned at the very beginning.
 Hence the name ‘alternative coins’.
 Basically, the changes relate to fixing the existing Bitcoin problems: